 When applying this type of acrylic nails the upper picture is pretty self-explanatory:

-- You will need to gather your nail tips and to determine which one fits your nails the best since they are all in different width sizes, and so are your fingers as well as nails.
+- You will need to gather your nail tips and determine which one fits your nails the best since they are all in different width sizes, and so are your fingers as well as nails.

 - Never go completely to the beginning of your nail since they won’t apply nor last long that way.